TL;DR

 Looking Ahead

-Cloud adoption has moved from a migration project to an operating discipline.
+Cloud adoption has moved from a migration project to an operating discipline, a shift that many organizations address through cloud migration services.
 Enterprises that weave cloud thinking into product cycles, risk frameworks, and hiring pipelines see benefits that persist long after the first victories.
 Those that stop at workload transfer discover, usually the hard way, that servers in another building still represent their responsibility.

 The pressing question is not whether to migrate.
 That ship sailed years ago.
 Instead, leaders must ask whether the next twelve months will turn cloud spend into a differentiator.
 The answer rests in architecture choices, governance automation, and the engineers submitting pull requests on Monday morning.
 Nail those fundamentals and monthly invoices become an investment in staying relevant rather than a utility bill to grumble about.